top of page

 Why Travel to Papua New Guinea With Visit Natives

-Visit Natives is a female founded and anthropologist led boutique travel company specializing in Indigenous led journeys in Papua New Guinea, Tanzania and Norway.
+Visit Natives is a female founded and anthropologist led boutique travel company specializing in Indigenous led journeys in Papua New Guinea, Tanzania, Sahara and Norway.
 Founded by anthropologist Anniina Sandberg, the company is built on deep field experience, cultural knowledge and long term partnerships with Indigenous communities.

 When you travel to Papua New Guinea with us, your expedition is: